kubeshop/tracetest/examples/tracetest-elasticapm-with-otel/README.md

 # Tracetest + Elastic APM + OTel

-This repository objective is to show how you can configure your tracetest instance to connect to Elastic stack instance and use it as its tracing backend.
+This repository objective is to show how you can configure your Tracetest instance to connect to Elastic stack instance and use it as its tracing backend.

 ## Steps to start the environment
 ```bash